 At the start of the FGs almost all participants considered migration as a "necessary evil" (Nigerien man, men-only FG) caused by the country's poverty and unemployment.
-The phenomenon caused contradictory feelings: there were concerns about the dangers of the journey, of what will happen to the country and with those (women, elderly, children) who stay behind.
+The phenomenon caused contradictory feelings: there were concerns about the dangers of the journey, of what will happen to the country and with those (women, elderly, and children) who stay behind.
+There were also concerns about those who once they leave "forget the house" (FG Women only) and their responsibilities for families.
 Migration was however also considered as a social act, and one that is necessary if there a no opportunities in place.